MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Yeah.
 Nice.
 {: .interviewer }

-MK: Those records--just to wax nostalgic for second about a time when [Columbia Records](https://en.wikipedia.org/wiki/Columbia_Records) would fund the first three Chicago albums, which were double albums with all sorts of weird musical experimentation.
+MK: Those records--just to wax nostalgic for second about a time when [Columbia Records&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Columbia_Records) would fund the first three Chicago albums, which were double albums with all sorts of weird musical experimentation.
 {: .interviewee }

 AW: Yeah.